Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Experiments

 The results in the SO3/SO3 setting show that adopting data augmentation in the training phase alleviates fairly the problem caused by rotations.
 For example, the performance of PointNet and DGCNN indeed improves when the training data is augmented with rotations.
 However, the performance gap between z/z and z/SO3 is still considerable.
 Since the number of possible 3D rotations is infinite, it is infeasible to enumerate all rotated objects.

 In the standard z/z setting, the results of \model closely match the corresponding backbone, i.e., \modelns(PointNet) as of PointNet and \modelns(DGCNN) as of DGCNN.
 The results demonstrate that \model does not lose useful information compared to using the coordinates, verifying our findings of distance-preserving.
+Notice that we use the identical hyper-parameters as in the original backbones.

-Our proposed method outperforms RIConv, ClusterNet and PR-invNet, and closely matches RI-GCN, the state-of-the-art method.
+Our proposed method outperforms RIConv, ClusterNet and PR-invNet, and closely matches RI-GCN.
 Notice that these methods are specifically designed to be rotation-invariant, while \model is a simple and general method that does not depend on specific neural architectures.
 In other words, \model could be extended more easily to new advancements for geometric data, such as novel neural network architectures.